didlix/racheljgraves.co.uk/source/cv.markdown

 ## Personal Profile

-I am an experienced consultant and software engineer with a deep understanding of all aspects of the software development lifecycle.
+I am an experienced product designer and enginer with a deep understanding of all aspects of both the design and development lifecycle.
 I pride myself on being influential in affecting changes to processes that improve project delivery.

+My skills and experience are most suited for teams that require a user experience designer with development skills required for prototyping products.

 ## Education